MXA RETRO TEST: WE RIDE KEVIN WINDHAM’S 2011 GEICO HONDA CRF450

 Weight: Windham’s bike isn’t significantly lighter than a stock CRF450, due to the fact that several parts on the bike are heavier than stock in order to handle the demands of Supercross.
 Geico/Honda does use Mettec titanium fasteners throughout the bike, including the swingarm pivot and engine mounts.
 K-Dub’s machine also contains aluminum fasteners, which are made by a team-commissioned machinist.
 This machinist also makes Windham’s holeshot device.

-In an effort to protect Windham’s bike, there’s a one-piece LightSpeed carbon fiber guard that wraps around the underside of the engine.
+In an effort to protect Windham’s bike, there’s a one-piece LightSpeed carbon fiber skid plate that wraps around the underside of the engine.
 Also, a longer chain guide was designed by Factory Honda and built by Geico/Honda.

 The aftermarket companies that provide products for Windham’s bike are short but sweet.
-These parts include Cycra plastic (with Powerflow air intake shrouds); One Industries graphics; D.I.D. chain and the aforementioned Dirt Star LT-X rims; Tag sprockets, grips and handlebars; LightSpeed case guard and oversized titanium footpegs; suspension and engine coatings by Carbon Raptor; Hinson clutch, as well as engine plugs; and, as is common with many top-tier race teams, a Twin Air air filter.
+These parts include Cycra plastic (with Powerflow air intake shrouds); One Industries graphics; D.I.D. chain and the aforementioned Dirt Star LT-X rims; Tag sprockets, grips and handlebars; LightSpeed skid plate and oversized titanium footpegs; suspension and engine coatings by Carbon Raptor; Hinson clutch, as well as engine plugs; and, as is common with most top-tier race teams, a Twin Air air filter.

 While we circled Windham’s CRF450 like vultures, Kibby removed the seat to reveal the Twin Air filter and proudly display a titanium air filter bolt.
 When asked why a titanium air filter bolt was necessary, he smiled and replied, “Because it feels good on your fingers when you’re tightening it, and you can feel superior to other people.”
 After laughing for a minute, he continued, “The riders get pumped on their bike when there’s unobtainable stuff on one, but if it ends up being that way, then that’s an advantage.
 We don’t have a run-of-the-mill bike.”
 No, Kevin Windham certainly does not.